 -

-Key details: major redesign of the downtown section, installation of underground tunnels in some areas, addition of managed lanes.
+Key details: major redesign of the downtown segment, installation of underground tunnels in some areas, addition of managed lanes.

 -